jronallo/microdata_schemaorg_example/source/code4lib.html.md

 announced the joint effort [Schema.org](http://schema.org).
 When the big search engines talk, web site authors listen.

-This is an introduction to Microdata and Schema.org.
+This article is an introduction to Microdata and Schema.org.
-Included is a tutorial that will move through implementing these new technologies on a site for discovery of cultural heritage materials.
+Included is a tutorial for implementing these new technologies on a site for discovery of cultural heritage materials.
 Along the way, some tools for implementers will be introduced.